spiritedmedia/systems/web-servers/spiritedmedia.com/README.md

 - Environment: Production

 ## Security Groups
-- Web Server - Prod - Spirited Media (Enables HTTP traffic on Port 80)
+- Web Server - Prod - Spirited Media (Enables HTTP traffic on port 80, HTTPS traffic on port 443)

 # Accessing the Initial Image
 Find the Public DNS and Public IP information for the instance from the AWS console.